Best gold and silver stocks

 Production from Sukari was 2% higher year-on-year in 2019 at 480,529 ounces and that is set to grow to 510,000 to 540,000 ounces in 2020.
 A number of changes were made to the senior management last year, including the appointment of a new chief executive officer (CEO) Martin Horgan.
 He co-founded Toro Gold which developed the Mako Gold mine in Senegal before being sold-off to Resolute Mining in August 2019.
 The new CEO has already outlined his ambition to wean Centamin off its reliance on Sukari to become a ‘multi-asset gold producer’.

 Petropavlovsk is another firm digging for gold in Russia, with a particular focus on the Amur region.
 It has three gold mines named Pioneer, Albyn and Malomir, as well as the Pressure Oxidation facility (POX Hub) that can treat its refractory gold reserves and that of third parties.
 The POX Hub is a distinguishing feature for the company as it is only one of two facilities in the whole of Russia.
-Having opened in 2018, the POX Hub is not expected to reach full capacity until 2021.
+Having opened in 2018, the POX Hub is not expected to reach full capacity until this year.

 As Petropavlovsk deals with third-party gold, it is better to concentrate on sales numbers rather than production.
 Total gold sales were up 39% in 2019 to 514,000 ounces thanks to the start-up of the POX Hub.
 It has already started to double capacity at the facility and said output in 2020 should rise to 620,000 to 720,000 ounces.
 The company was recently added to the FTSE 250 and revealed it is considering dual-listing in Moscow.